 An Elementary Guidance program is a life skill curriculum that helps students develop communication and interpersonal skills that foster stronger self-concepts.
 The guidance lessons provide contact between the counselor and each student in a classroom setting.
 The counselor is then able to develop a relationship with each child individually and provide additional support emotionally, academically, and socially.
 The counselor meets with each class every other week for guidance in conjunction with small group and individual student settings.

 The Elementary Guidance curriculum embeds the American School of Doha (ASD) values of Respect, Honesty, Responsibility, and Compassion throughout all units.
-Units include friendships, conflict resolution, diversity and third culture kids, feelings, bullying, teasing and cyberbullying, effective group work, transitions and changes, and moving to Middle School (Grade 5 students).
+Units include friendships, conflict resolution, diversity and third culture kids, effective group work, transitions and changes.

 The goal of our Elementary Guidance curriculum is to support and enhance the overall elementary program, as well as help to develop ethical students who can function responsibly in a vast and global world with confidence, grace, and dignity.